vikas-kundu/vaccinator/README.md

 #####  --port
 Port of the SMTP server(Default=587)
 #####  --smtp-server
-SMTP Server address to use for sending email.(Default=danwin1210.me) !Avoid using default due to security issues!
+SMTP Server address to use for sending email.
 #####  --sender-email
-Email of the sender to connect to SMTP server for sending email(Default=cowininfo-2021@danwin1210.me) !Avoid using default due to security issues!
+Email of the sender to connect to SMTP server for sending email.
 #####  --sender-pass
-Password of the sender to connect to SMTP server for sending email(Default=cowininfo-2021) !Avoid using default due to security issues!
+Password of the sender to connect to SMTP server for sending email.
 #####  --bot-token
 Token of the telegram bot to send messages.
 #####  --bot-chatid